PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 - `1023 passed, 5 deselected, 2 warnings in 130.30s` for the full sequential
   direct suite.

+`PassSpec` now has an explicit precondition callback.
+A false prerequisite returns a zero-iteration `skipped_by_precondition` result without fingerprint, deep snapshot, callback, or validation work.
+The ordered duplicate group uses cheap Transpose-key and Reshape-input candidate scans, so transaction snapshots are created only for graphs that can contain a duplicate.
+Stable zero-valued statistics are still returned for skipped passes.

+Verification completed with:

+- `19 passed` for core pass-manager and graph-cleanup precondition behavior;
+- `1024 passed, 5 deselected, 2 warnings in 130.57s` for the full sequential
+  direct suite.

 Next, extend the ordered cleanup runner with one layout-sensitive pass that changes logical/physical annotations, using LayoutState as the validated phase contract rather than merely synchronizing at entry.